OptimusPrimus/salsa/README.md

 Training was done on a single Nvidia A40 GPU.

-Setup the environment and download the ClothoV2 dataset as described above .
+Set up the environment and download the ClothoV2 dataset as described above.

 Stage 1 training:
 ```